Solar Panels and Roof

 Your panels act as a shield against Arizona's brutal sun.
 Solar energy roof systems reduce direct UV exposure on shingles.
 Therefore, the covered roof sections last 5 to 10 years longer.
 However, uncovered areas age at normal rates, creating lifespan differences.

-A Maricopa customer noticed this effect after ten years.
-Their roof sections under panels looked brand new still.
-However, exposed areas showed significant weather damage and aging already.
+A Maricopa customer may notice this effect after ten years.
+Their roof sections under panels might be brand new still.
+However, exposed areas may show significant weather damage and aging already.
 Hence, proper solar panel maintenance provides unexpected long-term roof protection benefits beyond energy.

 Protection benefits include: